eventnetusa/eventnet/src/_work/silk-milk.md

 content_section:
   - text_block_markdown: >-
-      Silk Milk and Cactus Denver partnered with EventNetUSA to introduce Silk On-The-Go Almond and Cashew Milk to strategic markets through aggressive one-on-one sampling targeted to the female demographic.
+      Silk Milk and Cactus Denver partnered with EventNetUSA to introduce Silk On-The-Go Almond and Cashew Milk in strategic markets through aggressive one-on-one sampling targeted to the female demographic.